Thickening agents that you can substitute for cornstarch can include certain types of flour, seeds, and starches, including potato starch.

-It's a pure starch powder that is extracted from corn kernels by removing all of their outer bran and germ, leaving behind the starch-rich endosperm.
+It’s a pure starch powder that’s extracted from corn kernels by removing all of their outer bran and germ, leaving behind the starch-rich endosperm.

-It's also often favored by those with celiac disease, as it's derived from corn (not wheat), making it gluten-free.
+It’s also often favored by those with gluten-related disorders, as it’s derived from corn (not wheat), making it gluten-free.

 However, cornstarch is not the only ingredient that can be used as a thickener.
-This article explores the ingredients you can use instead.
+This article explores 11 ingredients you can use instead.

 Wheat flour is made by grinding wheat into a fine powder.